My Quiet Kitchen

 • NOW Supplements Gluten Digest

-• vanilla - optional; for a flavor more similar to store-bought milks, I like to add a tiny bit of clear vanilla (artificial).
+• vanilla, optional - for a flavor more similar to store-bought milks, I like to add a few drops of clear vanilla, but pure vanilla extract is also great.

-• fat - optional; for a full-fat, creamier milk like Oatly, you'll also need a flavorless oil, such as avocado, grapeseed, or canola.
-If you avoid oil, raw cashews work well.
-With oil, I recommend adding a teaspoon of sunflower lecithin to help with emulsification.
+• fat, optional - The milk tastes amazing as is, but if you want a full-fat, richer oat milk like Oatly, you'll also need either a flavorless oil - such as avocado, grapeseed, or canola - or if you avoid oil, raw cashews work well.
+If you include oil, I recommend adding a teaspoon of sunflower lecithin to help with emulsification.

 See the recipe card below for quantities and full instructions.